jose011974/Python-Video-Downloader/README.md

 # Downloading

-The process for downloading files is simple.
+The process for downloading files is simple:

 1a.
 Select single URL or multiple URL